hoytpr/Lacto_genome/plasmid1ab.md

 with shared homology (nodes labeled) as the final product of our analyses. ![our analyses](/fig/Plasmid1ab-simplified_graphs.png).

-However, it is also possible that these nodes could be split such that a single plasmid is the final result.
+However, it is also possible that these nodes could be split such that a single larger plasmid is the final result.
 Because these structural probabilities are unresolvable, the term "Plasmid-1ab" seemed appropriate.

 These Bandage node names were used to extract Plasmid-1ab reads from the total reads.
 Below we show some of the command-line scripts used to extract the nodes shown from the bandage image, and then